 Compost / Burn Site

 The compost site is open 7 days a week during daylight hours, all year long.
 This site will be self-monitoring, as hours will be severely curtailed if an attendant is needed on duty to monitor site usage.
+The burn site maybe closed at times when the Trap Range is in use.

 Rules to observe include: